mbruty/COMP2003-2020-O/README.md

 This helps to preserve information the reccomender might need to work effectively.
 A user's email address, nickname and password is deleted so the ID is no longer linked to a real person.

+### Run-PermaDeleteUser

+> **This SP takes 1 parameter:**
+> *name* `input_id` *type* `int`

+Use this stored procedure to completely remove a user from the database and all their data without preserving it.
+This is not safe or helpful, so put it to seldom use.
+A user's ID is required for safety reasons.
+Cannot be completed if the user owns a restaurant.

 ---